-designed to meet the needs of individuals with either permanent or short-term disabilities.
+term used to identify housing units that are accessible to as many people as possible, regardless of disabilities.
+It includes features designed to meet the needs of individuals with either permanent or short-term disabilities.
 These features may be included as specifications during design and construction of a home, or homes may be adapted to include them as necessary.
 Accessibility features vary depending on individual needs, but can include lower cabinets and appliances, wider doorways, grab bars, ramps, and tub seats.

-Accessible housing is needed by anyone who is currently disabled or may be in the future, which includes a sizable percentage of the populations.
+Accessible housing is needed by anyone who is currently disabled or may be in the future, which includes a sizable percentage of the population.

 Most individuals are likely to experience a disability at some point in their lives, as even temporary injuries can make normal activities very difficult.
-Disability data is available for the micropolitan statistical areas of Cadillac and Traverse City (which includes Benzie, Grand Traverse, Kalkaska, Leelanau, Wexford, and Missaukee Counties.
-Note that Regional disability data is used in to illustrate regional trends).
-Disability data is not available at the county level, and Antrim County is not included in the Traverse City area micropolitan area; however, regional data can help to illustrate local trends.

-In the combined micropolitan areas of Cadillac and Traverse City, about 14% of individuals have a disability.
-The rate of disability varies by specific population, with Native Americans and seniors more likely to report disabilities.
+In the Traverse City micropolitan statistical area (Benzie, Grand Traverse, Kalkaska, and Leelanau Counties), about 13% of individuals have a disability.
+The rate of disability varies by specific population:

-- About 28% of Native Americans have a disability, a rate double that of the total population. - Seniors are even more likely to have a disability: 36% of those aged 65 and older have a disability, and half of those aged 75 or older have a disability (2010 ACS).
+- Native Americans and seniors are more likely to report disabilities.
+About 20% of Native Americans have a disability. - Seniors are even more likely to have a disability: 33% of those aged 65 and older